 6. Myth: You Shouldn’t Do Exercises During Periods

-There is no problem if you are up for exercising during your periods.
-In fact, mild exercises can help to deal with PMS in the future.
-There is no set of rules or restrictions you need to follow.
+Fact: There is no problem if you are up for exercising during your periods.
+Mild exercises can help to deal with PMS in the future.
+There is no set of rules or restrictions you need to follow when you exercise.
 It’s important to listen to your body.

 7. Myth: Sharks Will Come After You If You’re Swimming In The Ocean